Andrepereira2001/feup-lbaw-2021/er.md

 ### 3. Wireflows

-> Wireflows for the main use cases of the system.
+> Single image containing wireflows for the main use cases of the system.
 > Do not include trivial use cases.
+> Link to the InVision project.

 ### 4. Interfaces